Recommendations for Setting Up Your Architecture With AWS & TimescaleDB

 • Not ideal for users who want to be heavily involved in the day-to-day management, or who need granular control over the environment.

-In the event you’re looking for more granular control over your instance and/or more granular control over how the instance runs, you can always spin up an EC2 instance directly on AWS with TimescaleDB preinstalled.
+If you’re looking for more granular control over your instance and/or more granular control over how the instance runs, you can spin up your own EC2 profile and install TimescaleDB within a tailored environment

-When you select this option, you gain operational control over your instance -- but assume a level of operational responsibility for ongoing maintenance vs. a managed cloud offering.
+When you select this option, you gain operational control over your instance but assume a higher level of operational responsibility for ongoing maintenance than a managed cloud offering.

 • Best for users who want a lot of control over how their instance is configured and run.